-Both the statistical and geospatial data communities operate their own general data models and metadata capabilities; however, often these are not universally applied.
-The statistical community use the Generic Statistical Information Model (GSIM), the Statistical Data and Metadata Exchange (SDMX), and Data Documentation Initiative (DDI) mechanisms.
-The geospatial community use the General Feature Model (GFM) and developed the ISO19115 metadata standard, plus a number of application specific standards.10
+Both the statistical and geospatial data communities operate their own general data models and metadata capabilities.
+The statistical community use the Generic Statistical Information Model (GSIM), and the Statistical Data and Metadata Exchange (SDMX) and Data Documentation Initiative (DDI) mechanisms.
+The geospatial community use the General Feature Model (GFM) and developed the ISO19115 metadata standard, plus a number of application specific standards.9